solana-foundation/solana-improvement-documents/proposals/0085-additional-fee-collector-constraints.md

 ## Impact

-New and existing validators must ensure that their fee collection account is rent-exempt and owned by the system program in order to receive fees.
+New and existing validators must ensure that their fee collector account is rent-exempt and owned by the system program in order to receive fees.
 Since the Solana Labs validator implementation currently requires the fee collector account to be same account as the fee payer for vote transactions, this is